 Martinez Cocktail

-Same as Manhattan, only you substitute gin for whisky.
+It’s the same as Manhattan; you can substitute gin for whisky.

 Vermouth Cocktail, No. 1